Bio-inspired decision making in robot swarms under biases: Results

-To further validate our models, we compare the stationary probability distribution (SPD) obtained from the master equations with the final state of robot simulations (Figure~\ref{fig:gillespie_spd} and Supplementary Figure 3).
+To further validate our models, we compare the stationary probability distribution (SPD) obtained from the chemical reaction networks with the final state of robot simulations and ODE equilibria (Supplementary Figure SF3 and SF9).
 The SPD, computed using the Gillespie algorithm~\cite{gillespie2013perspective}, captures the long-run probability distribution over all possible proportions of the swarm committed to options A and B. We find good agreement among the SPD, the robot simulation results, and the ODE model equilibria, demonstrating the consistency and robustness of our multiscale modelling framework.